 - Solution 18.2 is adopted as the basis for normative work.
 However, decision on which of the signalling flow variants shown in clause 6.18.2.1.2.3 will be standardised is deferred to the normative phase.

-- Support for these procedures in the UE and network is optional and is based on UE and network capabilities, respectively.
+- Support for these procedures in network is optional and is based on network capabilities, i.e. support of NGx inteface.

 - For idle mode mobility when the NGx interface is supported between NG Core and EPC, the UE performs TAU (or equivalent) when it moves from NG Core to EPC (and vice versa).

 - The standard will define mobility procedures from NG Core to EPC (and vice versa) for UEs that are "dual registered" in NG Core and EPC and no NGx interface is supported between NG Core and EPC.
 Whether "handover Attach" or TAU will be used by "dual registered" UEs when they move from NG Core to EPC (and vice versa) will be defined in normative phase.

+- Additional conclusions based on discussion.